SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     At this point an HDI container has been created which is an isolated set of schemas within an SAP HANA Cloud database.

-    HDI provides a service that enables you to deploy database development artifacts to so-called containers.
+    HDI provides a service that enables you to deploy database development artifacts to containers.
 This service includes a family of consistent design-time artifacts for all key SAP HANA database features which describe the target (run-time) state of SAP HANA database artifacts, for example: tables, views, or procedures.
 These artifacts are modeled, staged (uploaded), built, and deployed into SAP HANA.
-HDI uses containers to store design-time artifacts and the corresponding deployed run-time (catalog) objects.
-The design-time container is used to store the design-time representations of the catalog objects that you want to create during the deployment process.

     Multiple HDI containers can be included within one SAP HANA Cloud database.
-This enables developers to have their own environment or for multiple instances of an application to use one SAP HANA Cloud database with isolated data.
+This enables developers to have their own environment or for multiple instances of an application to use one SAP HANA Cloud database each with a separate container.

     The HDI container can be seen in the SAP BTP Cockpit.